 Owners and staff at stores you frequent

 Most people can write down a hundred or more people whom they know.
 Some of these people you identify will be on LinkedIn.
 If you are not already connected with them, send them a LinkedIn connect request.
 There will be other people you identify who will not be on LinkedIn.
 These people will also be valuable for your networking.
-Remember, networking will work for you even if are only able to write down ten or twenty people.
+Remember, networking will work for you even if are only able to write down a few people.

-You can also enlarge your personal contact network by attending professional association meetings related to churches and para churches.
-Here is a list of conferences from ShareFaith Magazine.
-Once you have a good list of contacts, when you are job hunting make it a goal to contact by email and/or by phone a few contacts each day.
+Once you have a good list of contacts, make it a goal to contact by email and/or by phone a few contacts each day.

-How to Use the Advertised Church Job Market
+How to Find Jobs in the Advertised Job Market

 Besides ChurchJobsOnline.com and the ChristianCareerCenter.com here are some other church job boards: ChurchStaffing.com, ChurchJobFinder.com, ChurchJobs.net, and MinistryEmployment.com.